Practical Guide: Personal Income Tax (IRPF)

 What income is taxable?

-The following incomes are subject to IRPF:
+The following income is subject to IRPF:

 1. Salaries.